 In 1880, Antonio Monteleone left a successful shoe manufacturing business in Sicily to immigrate to the United States.
 Upon settling in New Orleans, he reprised his role in the shoe trade, opening a cobbler shop on Royal Street.

 The Sky Terrace and rooftop pool were added in 1964.
-A venture begun with a small hotel purchase in 1886 had evolved into a world-renowned luxury hotel that occupied an entire city block.
+What began as a small hotel purchase in 1886 has evolved into a world-renowned luxury hotel that occupies an entire city block.

 Hauntings